 The Polish limited liability company is the most common business form in Poland.
 This business structure has several advantages, including the fact that the investor is protected in case the business fails.
-This limited liability feature, combined with accessible incorporation and maintenance costs are two of the most important characteristics.
+The fact that company owners have limited liability, plus the accessible incorporation and maintenance costs are two of its most important characteristics.

 Several steps are needed for the incorporation of the company.
 The new legal entity will be able to engage in commercial activities once it is registered and its papers are in order.
 If all the documents are properly prepared and submitted, the entire process for opening a Polish limited liability company should last around 30 days.